Kotlin Help

 Consider a Kotlin Multiplatform project that has an iOS target.
 You may want to make this iOS binary available as a dependency to iOS developers working on native Swift projects.
 Using Kotlin Multiplatform tooling, you can provide an artifact that would seamlessly integrate with their Xcode projects.

-• Store the Package.swift within the consumer project's repository.
-This helps to avoid the versioning and maintenance issues.
+• Store the Package.swift file within the consumer project's repository.
+This helps to avoid versioning and maintenance issues.
 However, this approach can cause problems with multi-repository SPM setups of the consumer project and further automation:

 • In a multi-package project, only one consumer package can depend on the external module (to avoid dependency conflicts within the project).
 So, all the logic that depends on your Kotlin Multiplatform module should be encapsulated in a particular consumer package.